Srinoid/photo-picker-plus-android/ChutePhotoPicker+/README.md

 Introduction
 ====

-PhotoPicker+ is a component made for developers to easily integrate it inside their app and enable photo picking functionality.
-This component enables browsing photos from services such as Facebook, Picasa, Instagram or Flickr, also enables taking photos with the native camera application and choosing photos from the users device.
+PhotoPicker+ is a component made for developers to easily integrate it inside their application and enable photo picking functionality.
+This component enables browsing photos from services such as Facebook, Picasa, Instagram, Flickr, Google+, Google Drive, SkyDrive and Dropbox.
+It also enables taking photos with the native camera application and choosing photos from the device.

 Screenshots